What is PTZ?

 To set up this value you should use the above-mentioned Camera motions to move the camera around.
 See if your Virtual Marker fits on the Real World Marker.
 Adjust the Focal Length and Field of view till it matches completely.

 Next, if possible we should zoom in Completely and adjust the calibration there as per mentioned previously.

 With this, we are having a linear transformation between the two endpoints.

 At this moment you should see how accurate is your zooming, is and test if Zoom interpolation Mode 1 or Mode 2 seems to be closer to a right movement.
 (Depending on your camera it can differ)

 So after deciding on the mode for now.

 You should adjust camera calibration as per described at Half (Mid) Zoom.
 Then see if your Zoom mode can still apply.

-Usually 3 points is not enough for a perfect calibration.
+Usually, 3 points are not enough for perfect calibration.
 So you should set up the

 - Quarter Zoom